josancamon19/self-attention-pytorch/README.md

 - **1st Q**: "wait, but can't the rows just be traced around in the multiple matrix operations, and just retrieve the index?
-  - The answer is that the attention layer wasn't made with this in mind, each token embedding is processed in parallel, and only the embedding is taken, nothing else, so we gotta tell the layer through the embedding what's it's position
+  - The answer is that the attention layer wasn't made with this in mind, each token embedding is processed in parallel, and only the embedding is taken, nothing else, so we gotta tell the layer through the embedding what's its position
   - Apparently was a simpler way of doing it, lol.
 - **2nd Q**, "why at moment of processing each embedding in `Attention` we don't just, let the layer know about the index?" -> the answer is yes, modern architectures do this positional encoding differently, Tf-XL, T5, DeBERTa.
 - **3rd Q**, "so how does a sin/cos wave tell the attention layer that this other token comes behind you, and this is what it means"